bfojas/assessment_project/README.md

 I've never used TypeScript before, but was actually quite excited about it's implementation.
 It definitely forced me to think my code through more clearly.

 ##### GraphQL
 I've sat through a GraphQL lecture before, but never used this either.
-Learning to understand the workings of this compared to REST APIs was kinda fun.
+Learning to understand the workings of this compared to REST APIs was neat.
 The GraphiQL interface was a lot more pleasant that normal API documentation once I got a handle of what was going on.

 A lot of the lessons that I saw had the queries and mutations inside the components that were using them, but I thought it made the components look too verbose, so I put them into a seperate file and imported them in.
 Not sure if this is the best practice way to do it, but would love to see how companies normally implement it.